-The Doctor of Dental Surgery (D.D.S.) is a professional degree awarded by the College of Dentistry.
-Admission requirements include 90 s.h. of undergraduate credit, including specific required courses, completed at an accredited college; see Admission in this section of the Catalog.
+The Doctor of Dental Surgery (DDS) is a professional degree awarded by the College of Dentistry.
+Admission requirements include 90 s.h. of undergraduate credit, including specific required courses, completed at an accredited college; see Admission in this section of the catalog.

-Students working toward a bachelor's degree in the University of Iowa College of Liberal Arts and Sciences before being admitted to the College of Dentistry may be able to complete their bachelor's degree during their first year in dentistry; see "Bachelor's Degree/D.D.S." under Requirements in this section of the Catalog.
+Students working toward a bachelor's degree in the University of Iowa College of Liberal Arts and Sciences before being admitted to the College of Dentistry may be able to complete their bachelor's degree during their first year in dentistry; see "Bachelor's Degree/DDS" under Requirements in this section of the catalog.

 Coursework during the first and second years in the College of Dentistry integrates the biomedical sciences with preclinical and clinical disciplines.
 The biomedical sciences include gross anatomy, biochemistry, general histology, microbiology, pathology, pharmacology, and physiology.
 Students also study topics specific to dentistry, such as principles of occlusion, anesthesia and pain control, operative dentistry, periodontics, prosthodontics, cariology, and preventive dentistry.
 During the latter part of the first year, students are introduced to their first clinical patient treatment situation.